 I’m not even kidding.

 I adapted this recipe from one of the very first things I ever learned how to bake all by myself when I was 9 – banana bread.
-A few years back my sister and I were playing in my kitchen having one of our talk/play with food/drink two bottles of wine meeting of the minds (P.S. -sisters if you are reading this can we do that sometime soon, please?) and this cake just kind of happened.
+Which means that it’s really simple and requires no fancy tools or techniques.
+A few years back my sister and I were playing in my kitchen having one of our talk/play with food/drink two bottles of wine meeting of the minds, and this cake just kind of happened.
 No doubt one of our very best happy accidents to date.

 Bake, frost, stack.

-This torte would make some people very happy on Thanksgiving probably.
+This quick pumpkin layer cake would make some people very happy on Thanksgiving probably.
 Same old flavors, different presentation.
 Go crazy.

-I have a few other awesome and slightly off-tradition holiday dessert recipes for you at the beginning of next week.
-In the meantime, make a pumpkin torte.
+I have a few other awesome and slightly off-tradition holiday dessert recipes for you.
+My Favorite Thanksgiving Recipes are all right here!
 It’s almost Thanksgiving!!!!
-That means it’s acceptable to have it for breakfast.

-What are your dessert plans for next week?
+What are your dessert plans for the holiday?
 I need to know all about them.

 - 1 cup granulated sugar